A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Without moisture level monitoring, transformers may undergo the following changes:

-- frequent failures — unlike transformer oil, water is a poor conductor of heat, which disrupts the cooling system operation.
-Due to this, the transformer is more likely to overheat and fail which may lead to inevitable problems as time goes by.
+- Frequent failures — unlike transformer oil, water is a poor conductor of heat, which disrupts the cooling system operation.
+Due to this, the transformer is more likely to become overheated and fail which may lead to inevitable problems as time goes by.

 Normalization of moisture in transformer oil